AykutHacioglu4/data-structures-list-stack-queue-csharp/README.md

 ## English

-This repository contains a C# console application developed as part of a Data Structures course.
-The project demonstrates the practical use of fundamental data structures such as generic lists, stack, queue, and priority queue logic through a real dataset about fish species found in the Aegean Sea.
+This project is a C# console application that demonstrates how fundamental data structures can be used to process real data and solve queue-based problems.

-The application reads fish data from an external text file, parses the raw content, creates structured objects, stores them in different data structures, and displays the results through the console.
-In addition, the project includes a queue-based market checkout simulation that compares FIFO queue behavior with a priority-based queue approach.
+The project has two main parts.
+The first part reads fish species data from an external text file, converts the raw text into structured objects, and processes the data using different collection structures.
+The second part simulates a market checkout queue and compares how FIFO queue logic and priority-based queue logic affect the average completion time.

+The project was built to understand how data structures behave in practical scenarios, not only as isolated theoretical concepts.
+It shows how the choice of a data structure can change the order of processing, the way data is organized, and the final result of a problem.

 ---

 ## Project Overview

-The project has two main parts:

-### 1. Aegean Sea Fish Data Processing
+### 1. Fish Species Data Processing

-In this part, fish information is read from a text file and converted into structured objects.
+In this section, the application reads fish data from a text file and parses it into structured fish objects.

 Each fish object contains information such as:

 * Fish name
 * Alternative name
 * Size information
-* General description
+* Description
 * Habitat / sea information

-The parsed fish data is stored in a generic list and then processed using different data structures.
+After the data is parsed, it is stored and processed using different data structures such as generic lists, grouped lists, stacks, and queues.

+This part of the project focuses on transforming raw text data into usable objects and observing how different data structures process the same dataset in different orders.

+---

-### 2. Market Queue Simulation
+### 2. Market Checkout Queue Simulation

-The second part simulates a checkout queue scenario.
-Customers are represented by the number of products they have.
-The application calculates and compares the average completion time for:
+The second part of the project simulates a market checkout scenario.

+Each customer is represented by the number of products they have.
+The application calculates the average completion time using two different queue strategies:

-* FIFO Queue
+* Standard FIFO Queue
 * Priority Queue based on product count

-This section demonstrates how different queue strategies can affect average waiting and completion times.
+The FIFO queue processes customers in the order they arrive.
+The priority-based queue gives priority to customers with fewer products.
+This comparison shows how queue strategy directly affects waiting time and average completion time.

 ---

 ## Features

-* Reads structured data from a text file
+* Reads fish species data from an external text file
-* Parses raw text data into meaningful object fields
+* Parses raw text into structured object fields
-* Uses a custom class to represent fish species
+* Represents fish records using a custom class
-* Stores data using generic lists
+* Stores and processes data using generic lists
-* Groups fish records into list-based groups
+* Groups records using list-based structures
-* Processes fish data using stack logic
+* Demonstrates LIFO behavior with stack
-* Processes fish data using queue logic
+* Demonstrates FIFO behavior with queue
 * Simulates priority queue behavior using sorted data
 * Calculates average checkout completion time
-* Compares FIFO queue and priority queue performance
+* Compares FIFO queue and priority-based queue results

 ---